 It all started with a trip to New York City.
 During my travels, I visited a number of restaurants that specialized in my favourite meal of the day – breakfast!
-NYC excelled in this arena.
-I revelled in the broad spectrum of breakfasting from hole-in-the wall joints to greasy spoon diners to modern comfort food cafés to fine-dining restaurants.
-These episodes caused me to bemoan the lack of places dedicated to the morning repast in my home city of Vancouver.
+NYC excels at this.
+I revelled in the choices from hole-in-the wall joints to greasy spoon diners to modern comfort food cafés to fine-dining restaurants.
+This experience caused me to bemoan the lack of options in my then home city of Vancouver.

 Here’s what else I noticed: my reporting of mostly positive aspects bothered some people.
 Some of the comments I received can be summarized as, “Umm, love your blog, but, really?
 Do only good things happen to you?
 It seems as though you are not telling the whole story.”
 I was rebuked for having a Pollyanna approach to breakfast.
 It was more acceptable to expect bad things to happen.
 I’m not going to pretend undesriable things didn’t occur.
 Sure, I had some bland food.
 Yes, I was the recipient of some lousy service.
 Yeah, every now and then the floor was sticky.
 But my point is that I gave so little attention to these things, that they did not become significant as part of my life experience.
 The more I focused on what I enjoyed, the more enjoyment I received.